Planting Your Rhizomes

 to bloom-out, where the rhizome and plant are so taxed that they die or fail to perform well for several years.

-irises can be done any time of year as long as the ground can be easily worked.
-However, the best time
+In the Pacific Northwest, dividing of bearded irises can be done any time of year as long as the ground can be easily worked.
+However,

-to divide is from mid-July to the end of August.
-This time-frame provides the best conditions for the plant to re-establish itself before the cold
+the best time to divide is from mid-July to the end of August.
+This is also the optimum time to plant freshly dug field-grown

-weather sets in; the earlier the dividing and replanting is completed, the better!
-When dividing, dig the plant, remove and discard
+This time-frame provides the best conditions for the plant to re-establish itself before the cold weather sets in; the earlier the dividing and replanting is completed, the better!

 Maintenance: